Xevrac/xevrac/resources/markdown/projects.md

-To take a look at some of my projects please visit my Documentation repository -
+To view my projects, visit the repository where I have documented them -